Roald Dahl: Post-war life

-On 5 December 1960, four-month-old Theo Dahl was severely injured when his baby carriage was struck by a taxicab in New York City.
+On 5 December 1960, four-month-old Theo was severely injured when his baby carriage was struck by a taxicab in New York City.
 For a time, he suffered from hydrocephalus.
-As a result, his father became involved in the development of what became known as the "Wade-Dahl-Till" (or WDT) valve, a device to improve the shunt used to alleviate the condition.
+As a result, Dahl became involved in the development of what became known as the "Wade-Dahl-Till" (or WDT) valve, a device to improve the shunt used to alleviate the condition.
 The valve was a collaboration between Dahl, hydraulic engineer Stanley Wade, and London's Great Ormond Street Hospital neurosurgeon Kenneth Till, and was used successfully on almost 3,000 children around the world.

 In November 1962, Dahl's daughter Olivia died of measles encephalitis, age seven.
 Her death left Dahl "limp with despair", and feeling guilty about not having been able to do anything for her.
 Dahl subsequently became a proponent of immunisation—writing "Measles: A Dangerous Illness" in 1988 in response to measles cases in the UK—and dedicated his 1982 book The BFG to his daughter.
 After Olivia's death and a meeting with a Church official, Dahl came to view Christianity as a sham.
 In mourning he had sought spiritual guidance from Geoffrey Fisher, the former Archbishop of Canterbury, and was dismayed being told that, although Olivia was in Paradise, her beloved dog Rowley would never join her there.
 Dahl recalled years later:

 In 1965, Dahl's wife Patricia Neal suffered three burst cerebral aneurysms while pregnant with their fifth child, Lucy.
 Dahl took control of her rehabilitation over the next months; Neal had to re-learn to talk and walk, but she managed to return to her acting career.
 This period of their lives was dramatised in the film The Patricia Neal Story (1981), in which the couple were played by Glenda Jackson and Dirk Bogarde.

 In 1972, Roald Dahl met Felicity d'Abreu Crosland, niece of Lt.-Col. Francis D'Abreu who was married to Margaret Bowes Lyon, the first cousin of the Queen Mother, while Felicity was working as a set designer on an advert for Maxim coffee with the author's then wife, Patricia Neal.
 Soon after the pair were introduced, they began an 11-year affair.
-In 1983 Neal and Dahl divorced and Dahl married Felicity, at Brixton Town Hall, South London.
+In 1983 Neal and Dahl divorced and Dahl married Felicity, at Brixton Town Hall, south London.
 Felicity (known as Liccy) gave up her job and moved into Gipsy House, Great Missenden in Buckinghamshire, which had been Dahl's home since 1954.

-In the 1986 New Years Honours List, Dahl was offered an appointment to Officer of the Order of the British Empire (OBE), but turned it down.
-He reportedly wanted a knighthood so that his wife would be Lady Dahl.